Raising chickens in your backyard is not difficult, and can be very rewarding.

 All these questions will be answered for you, month by month, between the beginning of June and the end of August.

-Supplementary articles for raising chickens in the summer.
+Here are three key supplementary articles for raising backyard chickens in the summer.

-As summer heads down towards winter, autumn steps in.
-The weather gets cooler, predators start hunting for food and chickens become vulnerable to attack.
+As summer heads towards winter, autumn steps in.
+The weather is cooler, predators start hunting for food and chickens become vulnerable to attack.

-From dealing with moulting hens to giving your coop a winter-ready inspection, to growing protein rich foods to last through the winter months and covering how to keep your flock safe from celebrations - it's all dealt with in these articles.
+From dealing with moulting hens to giving your coop a winter-ready inspection, from growing protein rich foods to last through the winter months to keeping your flock safe from human celebrations – it's all dealt with in these articles.

 Together, we'll make sure your chickens are safe and your coop is putting its best foot forward to deal with the winter onslaught about to happen.